davidcdorbecker/hello-starwars/README.md

 ```

-To run this API you only have to run this command in src:
+To run this API you only have to run this command in src (default port: 8080):

 go run main.go